-But for Chinese people the 15-day-long festivities (this year falling between 1-15 February 2022) is also the most important time in the lunar calendar, and carries special significance for the year ahead.
+But for Chinese people the 15-day-long festivities is also the most important time in the lunar calendar, and carries special significance for the year ahead.

 This is because each new year is named after one of the 12 animals in the Chinese zodiac: Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog, Pig.

 Each animal carries a special meaning.
-2022 is the Year of the Tiger, the third animal in the 12-year cycle.
+2023 is the Year of the Rabbit, the fourth animal in the 12-year cycle.

 What popular Chinese New Year traditions should you know about?